Explore Study Opportunities

 Fight-AD

 Alzheimer’s is a prevalent neurodegenerative disease with various risk factors.
 As we age, metabolic health becomes crucial for brain health.
-While exercise is great for energy use in cells (metabolism), not everyone can do it effectively.
+While exercise helps with energy use in cells (metabolism), not everyone can do it effectively.
 Exploring hot tub use as an alternative, we aim to study if three days a week of hot tub heat therapy can enhance glucose processing in the blood and brain in older adults at risk for Alzheimer's.

 Who can participate?
 Individuals 65 and older without cognitive impairment, including those with pre-diabetes, diabetes, or high blood pressure.